DustinAlandzes/DustinAlandzes.github.io/_posts/2015-04-23-hello-world.md

 #Jekyll & Hyde

-I came across [Alex Bilbie's](http://alexbilbie.com/) website while I doing an investigation into [OAuth](http://alexbilbie.com/2015/04/oauth-open-redirector-attack/) and the look caught my eye.
+I came across [Alex Bilbie's](http://alexbilbie.com/) website while doing an investigation into [OAuth](http://alexbilbie.com/2015/04/oauth-open-redirector-attack/) and the look caught my eye.
 I found out he used [Hyde](http://hyde.getpoole.com/), which is a theme for Jekyll, and decided why not.

 Jekyll is essentially a little [CMS](https://wordpress.org/) that can do whatever you want it to.
 The blog posts are generated from Markdown files in the _posts folder, Hyde's sidebar links are generated from any files that have [YAML](http://yaml.org/) front matter blocks, and from there you can change things as much or as little as you want.